coursera/courseraprogramming/README.rst

 .. image:: https://travis-ci.org/coursera/courseraprogramming.svg
     :target: https://travis-ci.org/coursera/courseraprogramming

-Heads Up!
+Goodbye ``courseraprogramming``, Hello ``coursera_autograder``!
 ------------
-We are upgrading the infrastructure system for Coursera Programming Assignment auto-graders.
-Starting November 18, 2020, all newly uploaded custom graders will use Autograder 2.0 infrastructure.
-Thus, we encourage you to start use the new SDK, `coursera_autograder <https://github.com/coursera/coursera_autograder>`_.
-Courseraprogramming will be sunsetted on January 13, 2021.
+As of January 13, 2021, courseraprogramming has been sunsetted, as part of a larger infrastructure upgrade for Coursera Programming Assignment auto-graders.
+If you are creating and uploading autograders, please use the new SDK, `coursera_autograder <https://github.com/coursera/coursera_autograder>`_.

-For more information about the Autograder 2.0 infrastructure, please review this `document <https://docs.google.com/document/d/1pC6nvQbgVGoQ1LUoKKfxc-Hi4NkhhlnKKG_Wnydu5p8>`_.
+For more information about the Autograder 2.0 infrastructure and related changes, please review this `document <https://docs.google.com/document/d/1pC6nvQbgVGoQ1LUoKKfxc-Hi4NkhhlnKKG_Wnydu5p8>`_.

 About courseraprogramming
 ------------
+*Note that this tool has been sunsetted as of January 13, 2021.
+This Github repository is available as a reference, but users actively creating autograders should use the new SDK, _`coursera_autograder <https://github.com/coursera/coursera_autograder>`_.*

 This command-line tool is a software development toolkit to help instructional teams author asynchronous graders for Coursera (typically programming assignments).
 Coursera's asynchronous grading environment is based upon